rancher/docs/content/rke/v0.1.x/en/config-options/cloud-providers/vsphere/_index.md

 ### global

-The main purpose of global options is to be able to define a common set of configuration parameters that will be inherited by all vCenters defined under the `virtual_center` directive unless explicitely defined there.
+The main purpose of global options is to be able to define a common set of configuration parameters that will be inherited by all vCenters defined under the `virtual_center` directive unless explicitly defined there.

 Accordingly, the `global` directive accepts the same configuration options that are available under the `virtual_center` directive.
 Additionally it accepts a single parameter that can only be specified here: